jsgersing/JazzySpot/README.md

 ## Introduction

-This repository contains the files for a Flask App with U/I that takes user imput of an muscial artist's name and returns five recommended artists' names and Spotify URLs using data gathered through Spotify's API.
+This repository contains the files for a Flask App with U/I that takes user input of an musical artist's name and returns five recommended artists' names and Spotify URLs using data gathered through Spotify's API.

 ### Future Plans